esphome/esphome-docs/guides/installing_esphome.rst

 Mac
 ---

-The simplest way to install ESPHome on a Mac is with `Homebrew<https://brew.sh/>`:
+The simplest way to install ESPHome on a Mac is with `Homebrew<https://brew.sh/>`_:

 .. code-block:: console

     $ brew install esphome

 Or, if you have a working Python installation you can install it directly without Homebrew.
-There are several ways to install Python on a Mac, including with Homebrew, Apple's X-Code command line tools, or from `official packages<https://www.python.org/downloads/>`.
+There are several ways to install Python on a Mac, including with Homebrew, Apple's Xcode command line tools, or from `official packages<https://www.python.org/downloads/>`_.

 Make sure you're running python 3.9 or above, then install using ``pip3``: